salzman-lab/SpliZ/README.md

 ## Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
-**nf-core/spliz** is a bioinformatics best-practise analysis pipeline for
+**nf-core/spliz** is a bioinformatics best-practise analysis pipeline for calculating the splicing z-score for single cell RNA-seq analysis.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.